yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * Money market fund (货币基金)

 A money market fund (also called a money market mutual fund) is an open-ended mutual fund that invests in short-term debt securities such as US Treasury bills and commercial paper

+* Fund of Funds (FOF)

+A fund of funds (FOF) is a pooled fund that invests in other funds.

 ### Money Supply